 1. Comprehensive institutional planning is designed to accomplish the mission and improve institutional effectiveness and academic quality.

-All College plans are developed to accomplish the mission and improve institutional effectiveness and academic quality.
-(Strategic plans that link to mission: EMP, DE Plan, CTC Plan, Student Equity Plan – identify page numbers with mission) The EMP is the central planning document for the College, linking all other initiatives and projects to support the mission.
-(EMP Logic Model, p.
-22) The College is prioritizing work identified in the EMP through workgroups that develop and document effective models in multiple areas that are then recommended through the participatory governance structure.
-(EMP workgroups, p.
-34) EMP priorities directly address the mission throughout the plan.
-It also addresses academic quality in Priority #1 and institutional effectiveness in Priority #2 (EMP, p.
-21).

 2. Institutional planning must:

 a. happen on a regular basis

 b. include wide participation across the college-wide community

 c. use valid data sources

 d. follow consistent processes

 3. Institutional planning integrates program review, resource allocation, strategic and operational plans, and other elements.

 4. Comprehensive planning addresses short- and long-term needs of the institution.

+The College develops its plans to accomplish the mission and improve institutional effectiveness and academic quality.
+(Strategic plans that link to mission: EMP, DE Plan, CTC Plan, Student Equity Plan – identify page numbers with mission) The EMP is the central planning document for the College, linking all other initiatives and projects to support the mission.
+(EMP Logic Model, p.
+22) The College is prioritizing work identified in the EMP through workgroups that develop and document effective models in multiple areas that are then recommended through the participatory governance structure.
+(EMP workgroups, p.
+34) EMP priorities directly address the College mission throughout the work plan.
+It directly addresses academic quality in Priority #1 and institutional effectiveness in Priority #2 (EMP, p.
+20).

 Institutional planning regularly occurs through the participatory governance process.
-College Council, with representatives from every constituency on campus, reviews all major institutional planning efforts.
+College Council, with representatives from every constituency on campus, (faculty, administrators, classified professionals, and students) reviews all major institutional planning efforts.
 As a responsibility of serving on a participatory governance council, members are accountable for sharing information and soliciting feedback on planning.
-(EAV, roles and responsibilities) Regular planning, shared through this structure, includes valid trend and program review data (CC minutes: IEPI Goals – 4.11.2016 and 2017?; Hiring prioritization) Processes for planning are consistent as outlined in Engaging All Voices.
-(EAV participatory governance processes visual) Constituency representatives from Academic Senate, California School Employees Association (CSEA), Associated Students of MJC (ASMJC), and the Leadership Team Advisory Committee (LTAC) take recommendations and decisions from council meetings to their constituents. (minutes: AS, CSEA, ASMJC, LTAC)
+(EAV, roles and responsibilities; minutes: AS, CSEA, ASMJC, LTAC) Regular planning, shared through this structure, includes valid trend and program review data (CC minutes: IEPI Goals – 4.11.2016 and 2017?; Hiring prioritization) Processes for planning are consistent as outlined in Engaging All Voices.
+(EAV participatory governance processes visual)

-Many plans are developed in councils and then forwarded to College Council for approval.
+Many plans are developed in other committees or councils and then forwarded to College Council for approval.
 For example, Resource Allocation Council is responsible for College budget development, budgetary master planning, budgetary support of Student Learning Outcomes, and fiscal review of technology planning.
 (RAC Goals and Directions) The Instructional Equipment & Library Materials (IELM) allocation process exemplifies the use of program review, strategic goals, and institutional planning for resource allocation (IELM Process – RAC).
 Over three iterations, the IELM allocation process has been executed, assessed, and refined to better meet institutional needs.
 (Minutes for RAC refining IELM process) Other councils have studied and refined key processes as well, including:

 College budget and updates (RAC minutes; CC minutes, 9.12.2016)